Jcoopt/CCA/4_Lives/4_Lives.md

                  loseLife);
 ```

-The last function needed for your lives system is one that checks if there are zero lives left, and if so ends the game. this function will be extened later, but for now only needs to be:
+The last function needed for your lives system is one that checks if there are zero lives left, and if so ends the game. this function will be extended later, but for now only needs to be:
 ```
 function lifeCheck(){
   if(lives==0){